New health-care paradigm could save government millions

 By Dr. Martin Gleixner, MSc, ND

-As a New Brunswick citizen, president of the New Brunswick Association of Naturopathic Doctors (NBAND) and a Naturopathic Doctor practicing in Moncton, adopting innovations that improve our health care is a top priority.
+As a New Brunswick citizen, an active member of the New Brunswick Association of Naturopathic Doctors (NBAND) and a Naturopathic Doctor practicing in Moncton, adopting innovations that improve our health care is a top priority.

 Every Province in Canada, including New Brunswick is faced with spiralling health-care costs.
 New technologies are becoming more expensive, baby-boomer retirements create increased health care needs, higher incidences of obesity and unhealthy lifestyles, and rates of chronic diseases such as diabetes, heart disease, gastrointestinal diseases and cancer are on the rise.
 The reasons for higher health-care costs appear endless.

 I recently participated at the Horizon Health Network group workshop held in Moncton.
 The aim of the workshop was to gain feedback to help the organization develop a new strategic plan to improve our health care.
 Although, excellent discussions and ideas came forth that day, I did not leave the workshop feeling optimistic.
 Logistical changes, cost cutting measures, and improving the efficiency of our current system are important considerations, but not enough.

 To ‘save’ our NB health care system requires a complete overhaul of our current approach.
 I propose that our province adopts a new way of thinking about health (i.e. adopt a new health paradigm).
 This can pave the way for health reform in Canada.